apigee/consumer-data-standards-au/README.md

 11. *check-token-not-reused*: Validates that a JWT token has not been previously seen by caching its JTI claim for a specified amount of time.
 Used in Register token validation shared flows, as well as dynamic client registration.
 12. *get-jwks-from-dynamic-uri*: Retrieves (and caches) a JWKS from a URI.
 13. *authenticate-with-private-key-jwt*: Implements *private_key_jwt*  client authentication method.
+14. *verify-mtls-and-hok*: Can be configured to check that mTLS is used on a given request, and, if mTLS is used, that the client certificate being presented is the same used for acquiring a token (Holder of Key verification)

 There is an additional shared flow, *oidc-replace-auth-code-with-opaque-auth-code*, that implements logic reused in two different oidc endpoints